-With the opportunity to apply for Habeas Corpus, this is one of the first steps that leads to the presumption of innocence.
+The opportunity to apply for Habeas Corpus, is one of the first steps that lead to the presumption of innocence.
 Habeas Corpus re-emphasizes the defendant’s right to liberty, a fair trial, and freedom of speech.

-Under the sixth amendment of the US Constitution, this confirms the safety and security of the defendant and how all steps that are taken by the government, government agencies, the attorney, and witnesses means that no harm will come to the defendant, they will receive regular updates about their case, if they choose to be informed, and all forms are processed in a timely manner.
+The sixth amendment of the US Constitution, confirms the safety and security of the defendant and how all steps that are taken by the government, government agencies, the attorney, and witnesses mean that no harm will come to the defendant, they will receive regular updates about their case, if they choose to be informed, and all forms are processed promptly.

 Released on Bail